Complex in-situ noise measurements made easy!

 Certain noises in our modern life can have detrimental effects on our hearing.
 To avoid such side effects, we must reduce the unwanted noise.
 But noise varies depending on the listening conditions and diffusion.
 Measurements and simulations help identify the root cause of an emanating source.
 However, noise testing is primarily carried out in laboratory conditions.
 But laboratory conditions are unrealistic, laboratory tests are restrictive, costly, and time-consuming.

-In-situ on-site measurements allow an exposition to an actual situation.
+In-situ on-site measurements allow an exposition of an actual situation.

 The SonoCat is a multi-functional spherical microphone array.
 It consists of eight digital MEMS microphones located in a rigid sphere.
 They are used to collect all the acoustic data required for the calculation of the sound pressure level, the 3D sound intensity vector, and the sound absorption coefficient.
 The SonoCat is calibrated at a high standard and can be used to perform both point and scan measurements.
 For example, a point measurement can be used to measure the sound pressure or the 3D intensity vector to locate where a sound source is emitting.
 A scan measurement can provide the sound power of a machine or the average sound absorption of a surface.